Enterprise geodatabases are collections of tables, views, stored procedures, and functions in a database.

 When you connect to an enterprise geodatabase in ArcGIS, you can create tables and feature classes to store data.
 Both create a table in the underlying database; the difference between them is the presence of a spatial column in the feature class table.
 The person who creates the table or feature class defines the table name.

 A feature class is a collection of spatial features, all of the same geometric type (point, line, polygon, multipoint, annotation, dimension, or multipatch).
 In the database, a feature class is a single table with a spatial column.

 You build on these base feature class or nonspatial tables to implement geodatabase functionality in datasets.

-Most dataset types are composed of the table you see in ArcGIS for Desktop applications plus system tables that help to implement the functionality that is unique to that type of dataset.
+Most dataset types are composed of the table you see in ArcGIS Pro or ArcGIS Desktop applications plus system tables that help to implement the functionality that is unique to that type of dataset.
 These datasets are sometimes referred to as controller datasets or extension datasets.
 You can see the supporting system tables if you connect to the database through a database management application.

 See Dataset system tables for a list of these types of tables.